jackfazzone/Project-3_Law-Token/README.md

 Conclusion
 * Squire offers to host the funding and distribution of settlements of civil cases through smarts contracts which make more efficient the process as well as reduce the cost and the risk of the investment.
 * Also, since the term of the investments are written in a smart contract, the parties involve can trust the system.

+* Bundled equities in numerous cases to further diversify risk and facilitate financing